 I will advertise postdoc positions here and on other platforms (Twitter, EcoLog, etc.).
 If no positions are currently available, please follow up if you would like to discuss the possibility of co-developing a proposal on US or global aquaculture, fisheries, and climate change.

-If you’re interested in getting experience in aquaculture and fisheries research, please feel free to contact me (firstname.lastname@example.org) to see if we have any opportunities available, especially if you have or plan on taking my Aquatic Foods and Resource Management course (under development; to be offered next school year 2020-2021).
+If you’re interested in getting experience in aquaculture and fisheries research, please feel free to contact me (email@example.com) to see if we have any opportunities available, especially if you have or plan on taking one of my courses: EEMB142C Marine Conservation, Resource Management, & Food Production (Spring quarter) and ES130C Aquatic Foods and Resource Management (Winter quarter).